secure-ly/cview-issuer-chart/README.md

 - Credintial YAML file example: ([cview-issuer-credentials](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/secrets/cview-issuer-credentials.yaml))
 - Deploy the YAML file to Kubernetes/Openshift

-#### 5.1.2 C-View Issuer activation key

-C-View issuer requires a license key from the C-View platform <br /> Contact the C-View administrator to get the license key and encode it to the base64 string. <br />

-- Update the **key** parameter in the following YAML file: ([cview-issuer-license-key](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/secrets/cview-issuer-license-key.yaml))
-- Deploy the YAML file to Kubernetes/Openshift

 ### 5.2 C-View Issuer objects
 The configuration of the C-View issuer object allows the set of all relevant parameters for working with the C-View platform.<br />